HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/scripts/time-likelihood.rst

 .. code-block:: bash

-    meta: 'An example script to time the log-likelihood using Colibri.'
+    description: 'An example script to time the log-likelihood using Colibri.'

     #######################
     # Data and theory specs